azer/prova-retired/README.md

 ## Fox [![Build Status](https://travis-ci.org/azer/fox.png)](https://travis-ci.org/azer/fox)

-A new pragmatic JavaScript testing framework running on NodeJS and browsers.
+A new pragmatic JavaScript testing framework fpr both NodeJS and browsers.
-It doesn't require writing configuration, writing HTML files or any other ceremonies.
-It just let's you write and run tests in a very simple and quick way.

 ```bash
 $ npm install -g fox
 ```

-## Writing Tests
+## First Steps

 Create a new test document and name it `test.js`.
 [ChaiJS'](http://chaijs.com) `expect` and `assert` modules are injected to the test modules by default;